 What to say, what to say?
 I’ve been covering these events for what it seems like since the beginning of my writing days.
 It’s the same thing every time.
 Get a ticket, stand in line, present it, get your wrist stamped, show your ID (if your hairstyle makes you look younger), and wait for the stuff to start because it has a delay sometimes.
 They’ve always got some host that tries their best to rile up the audience because it’s all about excitement, usually.
 Like all events, this one started out with a congested lobby as everybody ordered liquor, and stumbled into their seats later on after constant mingling.
+But the vibe was still good no matter what.
 The crowd’s majority missed out on the pre-show consisting of short films from other countries.

 The Wind – A young Iranian woman has moved to New York and is coping with the new transition.
 A smooth gentle start but so miserable at the same time.